-JPRO works with students and faculty in the various educational programs in Jewish communal leadership.
+JPRO appreciates the students and faculty in the many wonderful educational programs in Jewish communal leadership.
 For more information, visit the individual program’s website.

 Hebrew Union College